Mathematical Problem Solving: Mindsets Matter

 Do you teach quadrilateral classification?
 If so, did you know there are THREE ways to define a trapezoid?
 Americans use either the

 How to Teach Addition of Fractions Using LEGO Bricks

 We know that current math standards require students to learn through modeling using manipulatives.
 I have been using LEGO bricks for many

 Motivating Math Games

-Motivating kids at the end of the year can be a challenge, especially if you’re still expected to teach skills and review
+Motivating kids before a holiday break can be a challenge, especially if you’re still expected to teach skills and review academic content.

 Teaching Order of Operations: No-fail Strategies that Work!

 Order of operations can be frustrating to teach, but it doesn’t have to be.
 There’s no question that this is an extremely